koushikreddyvayalpati/TruStudSel/README.md

 - **Domain Layer**: Business logic in services and contexts
 - **Data Layer**: API services, local storage, and data management

+## Guest Browsing

+TruStudSel now supports guest browsing, allowing users to access non-account based features without requiring registration.
+Specifically:

+- Users can browse products and view product details without logging in
+- Account-based features (adding to cart, contacting sellers, adding to wishlist, etc.) still require registration
+- Users are prompted to sign in when trying to access account-based features
+- The app provides a clear "Sign In" button for guests to easily register or login

+This implementation complies with app store guidelines requiring that apps only request user registration for account-based features.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.